b51379808-boop/Go-Kart-Telemetry-Safety-System/README.md

 With SD card SPI libraries reserving 512 bytes for sector buffering, global variables caused memory collisions on the ATmega328P.
 Dynamic memory was reclaimed by wrapping static string literals in `F()` macros (moving string memory into Flash memory) and shrinking ring buffer allocation, maintaining dynamic memory usage below 50%.

 ### 4. Hardware Safety Triage
 During bench testing, a short-circuit incident destroyed an I2C LCD display.
-Rather than delaying deployment, the display dependencies were removed.
-All visualization logic was shifted to a ultra-fast 3-tier LED warning state machine and live 115200-baud Serial output, stripping over 70 lines of library overhead and increasing code execution stability.
+Rather than delaying, the display features were removed.
+Visualization was shifted to a 3-tier LED warning state machine , stripping over 70 lines of library overhead and increasing code execution stability.

 *For full schematics and visual flow diagrams, see [docs/architecture.png](docs/architecture.png).*
 ---